arunderwood/docker-pyrit/Readme.md

 Before you install nvidia-docker:

-* Install the latest nvidia graphics drivers for your platform.
+* Install the latest Nvidia graphics drivers for your platform.
 These must be the official binary drivers, nvidia-docker will not work with Nouveau.
 * Do not install Docker.
-If you have Docker installed, the `nvidia-docker` will attempt to integrate with it but this gave me nothing but trouble.
-In the end, I purged Docker CE and let `nvidia-docker` install the correct version as a dependency.
+If you have Docker installed, the nvidia-docker package will attempt to integrate with it but this gave me nothing but trouble.
+In the end, I purged Docker CE and let nvidia-docker install the version it wanted.

 ## Usage